Continuous Cyber Risk Validation for Critical Infrastructure

 Zero Tolerance for Operational Disruption

 Any security assessment or validation activity must operate with zero impact to service availability.
-Disruption to critical services — power, water, transportation — puts lives and livelihoods at risk.
+Disruption to critical services such as power, water, and transportation puts lives and livelihoods at risk.

 Three Phases of Continuous Threat Exposure Management